wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2019-04-27-writing-faster-perl.md

 ## A faster expression parser

 With the choices of string parsing and data structure made, I focused on the structure of the overall algorithm.
-The basic approach is to loop trough a number of states and in every state perform a specific action.
+The basic approach is to loop through a number of states and in every state perform a specific action.
 This is very simple because we use regular expressions to identify tokens, so most of the state transitions are implicit:

 ```perl
 my $prev_lev=0;